 I will never forget my first trip in an aeroplane.
 I was seven years old and we were embarking on the adventure of a lifetime.
 Our family was immigrating from a small village in Germany to the wilderness of Africa.
 I was, falsely so, under the impression that we would have a lion as a pet and ride elephants to school!

-From this early time, my dream had been to become an air hostess and travel the world but instead I became a travel agent, which is exciting and rewarding!
+From this early time, my dream had been to become an air hostess and travel the world but instead I became a travel agent, which is just as exciting and rewarding!

 Where have I travelled

-My latest travel adventure saw me set off to Namibia, where we opted to do things a little less traditionally.
+Some of my favourite past travel adventures saw me set off to Namibia, where we opted to do things a little less traditionally.
 We embarked on a self-drive adventure from Windhoek to Kasane, exploring the enigmatic Caprivi Strip with its remote parks, straight-as-an-arrow roads and undiscovered delights such as Tsodilo Hills (across the border in Botswana), Ghaub Caves, Haub meteorite site, and the elusive Giant Baobab.
 Tsumeb was a delight with its little museum and small-town charm.
 A 4x4 is essential to make the most of your adventure and travel unrestricted by sandy tracks.
 Much to the horror of my husband I did try my luck and steer him into parks not suited for SUVs… He made quick work of U-turns in narrow, bush-lined dirt tracks before he caught onto my mischievous ways.

 I get to live my dream every day and feed my adventurous spirit by creating the most amazing and unforgettable itineraries for my clients.
 Every so often I also get to experience these amazing places and have over the years covered almost every corner of my ‘backyard’ – South Africa.